Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/griefprevention.md

 GriefPrevention will work out of the box for most users.
 By default, your players will be able to claim land up to a 'claim allowance' which will prevent new players from claiming very large amounts of land that they might not use (making others unable to use that area.).
 There are commands which can be used to give allowance (for example, as a voting reward) to players.

 Claiming land is very simple.
-A player will need a golden shovel (changable in the config) and all they need to do is right click the two corners that they want to claim as long as it does not overlap other claims and they have enough claim allowance.
+A player will need a golden shovel (changeable in the config) and all they need to do is right click the two corners that they want to claim as long as it does not overlap other claims and they have enough claim allowance.

 There are a few basic commands that players will need to know.
 These are: